terraware/llm-autotranslate/README.md

 - `--config <path>`: Optional path to the config file to use.
 If not specified, defaults to `autotranslate.json`.
-- `--watch`: Run continuously, watching for modifications to the source-language CSV file and updating the target-language files as needed.
+- `--watch`: Run continuously, watching for modifications to the source-language strings file and updating the target-language files as needed.
 Useful in dev environments to automatically keep translations up to date as original strings are edited.
 - `--verbose` or `-v`: Show details of the configuration and the progress of